Blender-Brussels/blender-brussels.github.io/about.md

 Since march 2014, this event is funded by the [Digital Arts Commission of the Wallonia-Brussels Federation](http://www.arts-numeriques.culture.be/).

-We also would like to thank [Constant VZW](http://constantvzw.org/site/) and it's **Libre Video Lab** for graciously providing their space and time.
+We also would like to thank [Constant VZW](http://constantvzw.org/site/) and its **Libre Video Lab** for graciously providing their space and time.

 The theme of this website is **So Simple Theme** by [Michael Rose](http://mademistakes).